heiglandreas/slidedeck/README.md

 ## Upcoming talks and events
-* 13.10.2022 @ [ForumPHP](https://event.afup.org/forum-php-2022): [Watch the Clock](https://heiglandreas.github.io/slidedeck/WatchYourClock/20221013-forumphp/index.html) - An introduction into the ClockInterface of PSR-20 - english
-* 04.11.2022 @ [LonghornPHP](https://www.longhornphp.com): How to tame a 🦄 - An introduction to Unicode and how to use it in PHP and MySQL - english
+* 04.11.2022 @ [LonghornPHP](https://www.longhornphp.com): [How to tame a 🦄](https://heiglandreas.github.io/slidedeck/HowToHandlePILE_OF_POO/20221104.longhornphp/index.html) - An introduction to Unicode and how to use it in PHP and MySQL - english
 * 05.11.2022 @ [LonghornPHP](https://www.longhornphp.com): When UTC is the answer... - you might have asked the wrong questions!
 When to use and not use UTC - english

 ## Slides for talks I held so far
+* [Watch the Clock](https://heiglandreas.github.io/slidedeck/WatchYourClock/20221013-forumphp/index.html) - An introduction into the ClockInterface of PSR-20 - [ForumPHP](https://event.afup.org/forum-php-2022) - 13.10.2022 - english
 * [Watch the Clock](https://heiglandreas.github.io/slidedeck/WatchYourClock/20220224-confoo/index.html) - An introduction into the ClockInterface of PSR-20 - [ConFoo](https://confoo.ca) - 24.02.2022 - english
 * [scaling :wqdiversity](https://heiglandreas.github.io/slidedeck/globalDiversity/20220223-confoo/index.html) - How to scale diversity on a globaly distributed level - [ConFoo](https://confoo.ca) - 23.02.2022 - english
 * [scaling diversity](https://heiglandreas.github.io/slidedeck/globalDiversity/20211015-comference/index.html) - How to scale diversity on a globaly distributed level - [Comference](https://comference.online) - 15.10.2021 - english [🎞](https://youtu.be/hw4aEVyBffU)